AshGw/AES-256/README.md

 <br>Check the [AshDatabaseORM](https://github.com/AshGw/CryptographyAES-256#ashdatabaseorm) header for more info.

 ## Installation ##
+No need to clone or configure anything manually.
-Hit the terminal and run the command
+<br>Just hit the terminal and run the command
 ```bash
 curl -sSfL https://raw.githubusercontent.com/AshGw/CryptographyAES-256/main/randoms/setup.sh | bash
 ```
-This will install all the dependencies needed.
+This will colne & install all the dependencies needed on your machine.
-<br>The GUI will pop off and you can start using it right away too.
+<br>The GUI will pop off automatically and you can start using it right away.

 ## Ash Module ##
 The Ash.py module is a comprehensive collection of carefully designed functions and code modules that facilitate optimal performance and reliability in data encryption and decryption operations  while ensuring the utmost security and